wtnwin111/interview/src/com/interview/flag/README.md

 11. Given a string S, find the min length of prefix added to S to make S become a palindrome.

     *HINT: create prefix when backward scan from the end of S.*

+12. Given two generic trees T1 and T2, find the identical node in the two tree.
+Identical node should have the same path from root.
+    If we enhance the condition of identical node: the relative relation between nodes should be the same.

+    *HINT: first one is recursive call, the second one is adding more check to find the longest increasing sequence if multiple possible node sets in the same layer.*

 #TopCoder